-Cow vigilantes thrashed five persons who were caught illegally slaughtering a buffalo inside the premises of a private dairy in Gandhi Park area here, police said.
+In yet another example of self-styled cow vigilantes taking law into their hands, eight persons were thrashed in Aligarh after they were caught illegally slaughtering a buffalo inside the premises of a private dairy in Gandhi Park area.

-Giving details of the incident, they said the owner of the dairy, Kalu Baghel, was operating from his compound in Panna Ganj locality.
+According to the residents of the area, Kalu Baghel, owner of a dairy, was operating from his compound in Panna Ganj locality.
 As one of the buffaloes had stopped yielding milk, he decided to sell it.

 Imran, a cattle trader, offered to buy the buffalo provided the dairy owner gave permission to slaughter the animal in the premises of the dairy itself.